Rational O(2)-Equivariant Spectra: Toral spectra

 \end{corollary}

-It is useful to have an explicit relation between our cyclic spectra version and the original $\torus$--equivariant version of this result, which is \cite[Theorem 13.2]{greshi}.
-Recall that we have the diagram of model categories based on $\torus$--spectra which we call $i^* S^\bullet$.
-We also use $i^*$ to denote the forgetful functor from $W$--spectra to spectra We can apply this to the vertices of $R^\bullet$ to obtain a diagram of model categories based on spectra, which we call $i^* R^\bullet$.
+The forgetful functor $i^*$ relates the toral spectra version and the $\torus$--equivariant version of this result \cite{BGKS}.
+Recall that we have the diagram of model categories based on $\torus$--spectra which we call $i^* S^\bullet$, see Definition \ref{def:isbullet}.
+Just as we constructed $S^\bullet_{\Top}$, we can also make a diagram of model categories $i^* S^\bullet_{\Top}$ that is the `fixed points' of $i^* S^\bullet$.
+We then have the following result which is similar in nature to Proposition \ref{prop:commforgetful}.

-We thus obtain a diagram of Quillen functors as below.
-We note that $i^*$ commutes with both $\inf$ and $(-)^{\torus}$ up to natural isomorphism.
+\begin{corollary} There is a diagram of Quillen functors as below.
+We note that $i^*$ commutes with both $a_\sharp$ and $(-)^{\torus}$ up to natural isomorphism.